 Four in ten employees (45%) rate their employer’s communications about mental health and work-life balance as excellent or very good over the past year.

-- Most employees remain satisfied with their current job despite decreases in satisfaction with their benefits package and work-life balance.
+Most employees remain satisfied with their current job despite decreased satisfaction with their benefits package and work-life balance.

 Six in ten employees (59%) are extremely or very satisfied with their current job, which is consistent with the 2021 findings (60%).